Symptoms Of A Bad Engine Immobilizer

 Car Alarm Goes Off

-As mentioned, a defective engine immobilizer doesn’t recognize your key when you use it to start the car.
+As mentioned, a faulty engine immobilizer doesn’t recognize your key when you use it to start the car.

 When you put it in the ignition cylinder, the ECU believes you’re a burglar.

 As a result, it might sound the car alarm.
-It could be quite difficult to turn off, too.
+It could be quite challenging to turn off, too.

 Remember: the alarm and the immobilizer are separate systems.
 In some cases, they might be linked, though not in every design.